 The course is simple but packed with lots of content and ideas, teaching how to run a blog in a way that aligns with our values.

 MY EXPERIENCES WITH COURTNEY’S COURSE: I’ve taken it and find it an important step on the way to where I am now.
-What’s the most important for me is that the way showed respects our values, our private lives and lets to do everything on our own pace – it is essential when your priorities are family and home, and you’re unable to hurry up and work hard, dedicating 20 hours every day to your business venture.
+What’s the most important for me is that the presented methods respect our values, our private lives and let to do everything on our own pace – it is essential when your priorities are family and home, and you’re unable to hurry up and work hard, dedicating 20 hours every day to your business venture.

 Non-clutter gifts are also these which can expand the abilities of stuff you already have.